alvarolopez/alvarolopez.github.com/content/posts/running-nova-in-nginx.md

 		stats = /var/run/nova/nova.uwsgi.stats.sock
 		vacuum = true

-Now, you can restart it and check that it is working.
+You must change the ownership to `nova:nova`, then you can restart it and check that it is working.

 ### Configure nginx